aliglara/my-curriculum/resume.md

 ## Projects

 - Design of an industrial plant for solar hydrogen production by water splitting - 2020
+  - Led a research project on sustainable energy solutions using concentrated solar thermal energy to produce hydrogen.
+  - Compared different hydrogen production technologies, overcoming data limitations, and demonstrating knowledge of the latest developments in the field.
+  - Used mathematical modeling and simulation to optimize the plant's electric power production, resulting in the selection of alkaline electrolysis as the most efficient technology and contributing to its commercialization.
-- Develop a semi-automatic tool for HAZOP nodes detection from industrial process P&IDs - 2020
+- Develop a semi-automatic tool for HAZOP nodes detection from industrial process P&IDs - 2021
 - An assistive tool to perform HAZOP studies based on autoregressive models and machine learning techniques in compliance with design specifications - 2020
 - Prediction of turbo-compressors performance degradation using deep learning techniques - 2019